- Published on

 )

-It’s especially useful when using Pydantic to validate user data, for example from and .env
+It’s especially useful when using Pydantic to validate user data, for example from and .env file using Pydantic Settings.

 You won’t have to write logic to instantiate certain authentication methods by checking values yourself, this will all be